mohamedvol1/LaBlog/README.md

 # SETUP

-before you run the app localy upu need to do some steps first
+before you run the app localy, you need to do some steps first

+## .env file
+- copy whats in .env.example into another file and name it with this command `cp .env.example .env`
+- generate a key for your app with `php artisan key:generate`
+- set up your configuration in .env file

 ## Database Setup